-Please note: Is the sunstrip you purchased from us black in colour?
+Please note: Is the sunstrip you purchased from us matte black or white in colour?
 If yes, then it uses our ‘EZ Apply’ vinyl which is not suitable for wet installation, please dry install only.
 All other colours of sunstrips are suitable for wet application if desired.

 Please follow our guide below on how to dry install.
 If you’re unsure, we always recommend seeking professional installation – unfortunately we cannot be held responsible for any errors caused during the installation process.